 One of the first steps toward filling the garden with volunteer plants is learning to recognize young seedlings and not weeding out potentially desirable plants.
 I remember once failing to recognize the beautiful annual snow on the mountain (Euphorbia marginata) and removing almost all of it from my beds before thinking to leave a few plants to see what they were.
 Of course, if hundreds of unknown seedlings suddenly appear, it is probably better just to save a small patch than to be overwhelmed by a truly undesirable weed later on.

-Park’s Success with Seeds by Ann Reilly is a useful reference when trying to discern valuable seedlings from ill-favored ones (the original 1978 version is out of print, but Park Seed has issued an updated version).
+It’s out of print, but Park’s Success with Seeds by Ann Reilly is a useful reference when trying to discern valuable seedlings from ill-favored ones.
 As helpful as reference books can be, however, I’ve found that the knowledge gained through experience and patience can be more beneficial.
 Knowing the history of the garden and what has been planted in the past will help you identify volunteers.
 Patience and observation are needed as you wait for an unknown plant to become large enough to recognize.
 Over time, your efforts will be rewarded as you recognize more and more types of seedlings.

 Move misplaced seedlings

 Even the most reliable self-sowers benefit from a helping hand.
 Sometimes, new plants pop up exactly where needed.
 Other times, they are in a wrong place—too close to a path or overwhelming a more delicate plant.
 Transplanting helps avoid overly thick clumps of plants and fills gaps left open by spring ephemerals or perennial latecomers.